-Steve is married, and the father of two young adult children.
+Steve is married, and the father of two adult children.
 For fun, he likes to spend time with his family, exercise and walk, read almost anything, watch movies, and follow sports - particularly all things Pittsburgh.

 Doctor of Ministry in Christian Spirituality -